My articles are written from the perspective of being a successful author on HubPages, blogger, website owner and author of ebooks.

 - It was not surprising to jump to a page and find out your pick got you killed.
 Today's readers are more sophisticated and discriminating.
 They don't want to die; they want an adventure!

-Try to always offer meaningful picks so that the reader continues to feel involved in the story.
-They need to feel that their choice of pick was a good one that continues the adventure, not leads to an ending of the story.
+Always offer meaningful picks so that the reader continues to feel involved in the story.
+They need to feel that their choice of jump was a good one that continues their adventure and does not lead to an ending of the story.
 I usually steer clear of giving a pick where the story ends until I'm near the last two chapters.

 In a typical 1980's-1990s young children's pick-a-path book, there could be anywhere from ten to as many as 500 endings to a book.
 In those days, parents knew their child would be occupied for hours when they started reading a pick-a-path book!
 Each book would provide the reader with hours of read-through's to completely exhaust all the paths.